 Have you been injured in an auto accident?
 Are you trying to figure out how you will cover the costs of your medical care, while at the same time, coping with the inability to work?
 Perhaps you are concerned about losing your job position or your rental because, after the accident, you can no longer afford it.
 This is a common scenario that many accident victims face.
-As a car accident lawyer in Memphis, TN, we, at Patterson Bray understand what you are going through and would like to help you.
+At Patterson Bray, our Memphis, TN car accident lawyer understands what you are going through and can help.

 In general, a car accident will leave its traces.
 This physical evidence can be very useful to an injury claim; thus, should be gathered as quickly as possible.
 A car accident lawyer in Memphis, TN can help you investigate the scene of the accident, talk with eyewitnesses, review the police report, and determine who was at fault.
 If, through the available evidence and data, it is found that another party caused you to crash, you may be able to pursue a civil claim for compensation.
 No two accidents are exactly alike, and some are very difficult to prove.
 For this reason, you should not pursue a case without the help of a Memphis, TN car accident lawyer.

 If you were injured in a car accident caused by another driver, you deserve to be compensated for your losses.
 However, in order to obtain fair compensation, you must take the proper steps after the accident.
 Here are the things you need to do following a vehicle accident.

 If a car accident resulted in injuries, it is important to call the police.
 They will arrive at the scene of the accident to make a police report.
 The report will include important information about the accident, such as when and where it occurred and the names of the people involved.
 Do not forget to obtain a copy of this report for your records.